devtron-labs/devtron/docs/user-guide/resource-browser.md

 ### Search and Filter

-You can use the searchbox to browse the resources you are looking for.
+You can use the searchbox to browse the resources.

 ![Figure 4: Locate Resources using Searchbox](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/kubernetes-resource-browser/discover-resource.gif)